benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Idempotence

 [Idempotence](http://restcookbook.com/HTTP%20Methods/idempotency/){:target="blank"} means that the result of a successful request is independent of the number of times it is executed.
-What does that mean for the Checkouts API?
-Each PUT request to *Request Checkout Preview* and *Request a Checkout Submit* includes 1) a client-generated UUID (checkout ID) in the URL and 2) an Entity in the request body.
+What does that mean for the Checkout API?
+Each PUT request to [Request a Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-request-checkout-preview-put){:target="blank"} and [Request Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-request-a-checkout-submit-put-1){:target="blank"} includes 1) a client-generated UUID (checkout ID) in the URL and 2) an Entity in the request body.
 There are 4 possible scenarios:

 |Scenario|Result|
 |---|---|